poseidon/typhoon/docs/announce.md

 # Announce <img align="right" src="https://storage.googleapis.com/poseidon/typhoon-logo-small.png">

+## Jul 18, 2019

+Introducing a preview of Typhoon Kubernetes clusters with Fedora CoreOS!

+Fedora recently [announced](https://lists.fedoraproject.org/archives/list/coreos@lists.fedoraproject.org/thread/3HTW5SLUY6X2Y5SFXJSE4BWEDNJ2J5SL/) the first preview release of Fedora CoreOS, aiming to blend the best of CoreOS and Fedora for containerized workloads.
+To spur testing, Typhoon is sharing preview modules for Kubernetes v1.15 on [AWS](https://typhoon.psdn.io/fedora-coreos/aws/) and [bare-metal](https://typhoon.psdn.io/fedora-coreos/bare-metal/) using the new Fedora CoreOS preview.
+What better way to test drive than by running Kubernetes?

+While Typhoon uses Container Linux (or Flatcar Linux) for stable modules, the project hasn't been a stranger to Fedora ideas, once developing a [Fedora Atomic](https://typhoon.psdn.io/announce/#april-26-2018) variant in 2018.
+That makes the Fedora CoreOS fushion both exciting and familiar.
+Typhoon with Fedora CoreOS uses Ignition v3 for provisioning, uses rpm-ostree for layering and updates, tries swapping system containers for podman, and brings SELinux enforcement ([table](https://typhoon.psdn.io/architecture/operating-systems/)).
+This is an early preview (don't go to prod), but do try it out and help identify and solve issues (getting started links above).

+About: For newcomers, Typhoon is a minimal and free (cost and freedom) Kubernetes distribution providing upstream Kubernetes, declarative configuration via Terraform, and support for AWS, Azure, Google Cloud, DigitalOcean, and bare-metal.
+It is run by former CoreOS engineer [@dghubble](https://twitter.com/dghubble) to power his clusters with freedom [motivations](https://typhoon.psdn.io/#motivation).

 ## March 27, 2019

 Last April, Typhoon [introduced](#april-26-2018) alpha support for creating Kubernetes clusters with Fedora Atomic on AWS, Google Cloud, DigitalOcean, and bare-metal.
 Fedora Atomic shared many of Container Linux's aims for a container-optimized operating system, introduced novel ideas, and provided technical diversification for an uncertain future.
 However, Project Atomic efforts were merged into Fedora CoreOS and future Fedora Atomic releases are [not expected](http://www.projectatomic.io/blog/2018/06/welcome-to-fedora-coreos/). *Typhoon modules for Fedora Atomic will not be updated much beyond Kubernetes v1.13*.
 They may later be removed.